KineMaster Review: Mobile Video Editor Rated for 2026

 - Vertical 9 and square 1 project presets are first-class options, which makes the app a practical pick for TikTok, Instagram Reels, and YouTube Shorts.

-- Older mid-range Android phones get noticeable lag during multi-layer playback; in our testing, a 4-layer 1080p timeline stuttered on a 2021 budget device until we cut to 2 layers.
+- Older mid-range Android phones get noticeable lag during multi-layer playback, so dropping a heavy 1080p timeline down to two layers keeps preview smooth on budget hardware.

 #What KineMaster Does Best